lcthomas/gss202f22/course-calendar.md

 Thursday, November 3
 * Butler and Snorton, con’t
+* Keyword analysis paper workshop
-* Keyword analysis workshop: You should come to class knowing which keyword and which texts you want to write about.
-Bring a laptop or a tablet and at least one of the texts you are planning to write about.
+    * You should come to class knowing which keyword and which texts you want to write about.
+Bring a laptop or a tablet and at least one of the texts you are planning to write about with you to class.

 Sunday, November 6
 * **Contract Reassessment due**